Hackfront-ITA/IoT-Algorithms-Project/docs/evaluation.md

 $$ P_{solar} = \frac{E_{bat}}{t_{light}} + P_{avg} = \frac{x.xxx Wh}{6 h} + x.xxx Wh = xx.xx W $$

 A solar panel like [this one](https://www.amazon.it/s?k=pannello+solare+5v) on Amazon should be sufficient.

+### Task timing

+The time-critical parts of the node firmware are the data_collect and data_process tasks.

+The data_collect task fills a array containing 20 seconds worth of samples.
+Once finished, it wakes up the data_process task, which takes the filled array, processes the data and sends the results via LoRa.

+The data_collect task does not wait the completion of data_process task, otherwise the samples could be lost, so it starts a new sampling window in another *slot* of the data array.

+As there are two slots, the data_process task has to release the old slot before the data_collect starts collecting again there.

+It is critical that an iteration of the data_process task takes less than an iteration of the data_collect task.

+A measurement is done to avoid this scenario.
+With `esp_timer_get_time()` function, we measured the time taken by an iteration of data_process task.

+The calculation part of the task has a fixed duration, on average 48 ms.
+For each event sent via LoRa, additional 75.5 ms are spent, which is roughly the airtime of the packet.

+With a sampling window duration of 20 seconds, the maximum number of packets sent is:

+$$n_{pkt} = \frac{20000 ms - 48 ms}{75.5 ms} = 264 packets $$

+which is a lot more than we need, so there is no timing issue between tasks.

 ### Time sync